 Choir and Music Group

 While our traditional music is normally accompanied by the organ, our Music Group provides the backing for more contemporary music.
-The core of the Group is piano, acoustic guitar, bass guitar, drums and/or percussion, and we are joined for some services by a lead guitarist and saxophonist.
+The core of the Group is piano, acoustic guitar, bass guitar, drums and/or percussion, and we are occasionally joined by other instruments - if you play one, get in touch!

 One of the highlights of the Choir’s year is the annual service of Nine Lessons and Carols by candlelight, which takes place at 6.30pm on the Sunday before Christmas.
 The music for this service includes traditional and more recently composed carols sung by the Choir, as well as familiar congregational carols in which all can join.

-The Choir meets to rehearse between 8pm and 9.30pm on most Friday evenings.
-On the Friday before a Family worship service (First Sunday), the practice starts at 7.45pm so that the Choir can have a short time with the SAY Choir.
+The Choir meets to rehearse between 8pm and 9.30pm on most Thursday evenings.
 There are no practices during August.

-St. Andrew’s Choir and Music Group are always looking for new members and anyone interested in joining should email David Fuge.
-There is no formal audition for the choir but potential members are invited to come to practices for a month or so.
+St. Andrew’s Choir and Music Group are always looking for new members and anyone interested in joining is invited to email the parish office or speak to Kevin Ayton (Acting Director of Music) after a service.